Open Graph React SEO: Fix Social Previews and Add OG Meta Tags (2026 Guide)

 These appear in almost every codebase:

-1. Relative image URL.
-Writing /og-image.jpg instead of https://example.com/og-image.jpg.
+1. Relative image URL: Writing /og-image.jpg instead of https://example.com/og-image.jpg.
 Scrapers cannot resolve relative paths.
 Always use absolute URLs.

-2. Missing og:url.
-Without it, platforms pick a URL from your page's links, rarely the canonical one you want.
+2. Missing og:url: Without it, platforms pick a URL from your page's links, rarely the canonical one you want.
 Set it explicitly on every page.

-3. Same image on every page.
-Platform caches are per-URL.
+3. Same image on every page: Platform caches are per-URL.
 Use unique images or at minimum unique images per content type (articles, products, homepage).

-4. No 404 fallback.
-If someone shares a broken URL, your error page renders without any OG tags.
+4. No 404 fallback: If someone shares a broken URL, your error page renders without any OG tags.
 At minimum, add fallback OG tags to your 404 component.

-5. OG tags in JavaScript only.
-If you are using React Helmet in a client-side SPA, social scrapers never see your tags.
+5. OG tags in JavaScript only: If you are using React Helmet in a client-side SPA, social scrapers never see your tags.
 Move to a server-rendered approach.

-6. Wrong og:type.
-Using website for blog posts instead of article.
+6. Wrong og:type: Using website for blog posts instead of article.
 This means you miss out on article-specific preview features and freshness signals.

-7. Missing og:site_name.
-Without it, platforms show only your domain.
+7. Missing og:site_name: Without it, platforms show only your domain.
 With it, they show your brand name.
 Takes 30 seconds to add.

-8. Encoding errors in content.
-An apostrophe written as ' instead of &apos; or &#39; looks wrong in previews.
+8. Encoding errors in content: An apostrophe written as ' instead of ' or ' looks wrong in previews.
 Framework metadata APIs handle this automatically.
 Raw HTML strings do not, so escape them manually.

 Solve Your Open Graph React SEO Today